aaronland/go-geotagged-show/README.md

 	/usr/local/california-landscapes
 ```

+_Paths (URIs) without a registered scheme are assumed to be "local"._

 Or, all the geotagged photos from multiple Flickr sources (two different albums).
-Note how this command does not use the `-flickr-root-uri` replacement flag since there is more than one Flickr source so the `?root=` parameter is URL-escaped and a bit hard look at:
+Notice how this command does not use the `-flickr-root-uri` replacement flag since there is more than one Flickr source so the `?root=` parameter is URL-escaped and a bit hard look at:

 ```
 $> ./bin/show \